The solar installation process for homes: 6 steps you need to know

 Even after incentives, a home solar installation will cost several thousand dollars.
 Any time you spend that much money on a house project, whether it’s getting your bathroom renovated or roof replaced, it’s always a good idea to get more than one quote.

-Some people go a little overboard in this department and get a lot of quotes - 6, 7, or even more.
-Don’t bother with that.
-You’ll waste your time and drive yourself crazy by talking to that many contractors and comparing all those different equipment options and prices.
+Some people go a little overboard and get a LOT of quotes - 6, 7, or even more.
+Don’t bother.
+You’ll waste your time and drive yourself crazy by talking to that many contractors and comparing all the different equipment options and prices.
+Plus, you might fall into the trap of going with a contractor only because they’re the cheapest.

-Instead, just get a few quotes from high quality installers.
-The Solar Nerd tries to make this process a little easier by weeding out bad companies and getting you quotes from up to three high quality installers.
-We also have 10 tips for things to look for when selecting a solar installer.
+Instead, spend your time identifying a few installers that will do high quality work at a reasonable price.
+(The Solar Nerd tries to make this process a little easier by weeding out bad companies and getting you quotes from up to three high quality installers.)

 Once you’ve contacted an installer, they’ll present you with an initial proposal and energy production estimate.
 Quite often, they can do this using high resolution satellite images of your property.
-With these images, its actually possible to derive the slope and orientation of your roof, and estimate the shading from nearby trees and buildings.
+With these images, its actually possible to calculate the slope and orientation of your roof and estimate the shading from nearby trees and buildings.

 With this information and climate data, they’ll predict how much electricity you can generate.
 (Tip: very similiar software is used behind the scenes for The Solar Nerd calculator.)
 The report will contain an estimate for your payback period (ie. how long it will take for the value of the electricity generated to pay back the initial investment) and a price.